-We will, of course, provide feedback on your application should you not be successful in progressing to the interview stage from the assessment centre, or be unsuccessful obtaining a training contract from your interview.
+We will, of course, provide feedback on your application should you not be successful in progressing to the interview stage from the assessment centre, or be unsuccessful in obtaining a training contract from your interview.
 You have put a lot of time into us, so we will endeavour to ensure the feedback you receive is not only thorough but also constructive and helpful to you in progressing your legal career.

-Before you start each seat, we will meet with you to discuss your interests, career ambitions, and where you would like to go to next.
+Before you start each seat, we will meet with you to discuss your interests, career ambitions, and where you would like to go next.

 For each seat, you will be assigned a training supervisor, whose role it is to make sure you are developing against the SRA Practice Skills Standards as required.
 They will make sure you are involved in a range or exciting work aimed to test you and develop you in that area of law.